simonbengtsson/jsPDF-AutoTable/README.md

     },
     margins: { horizontal: 40, top: 50, bottom: 40 }, // How much space around the table
     startY: false // The start Y position on the first page.
 If set to false, top margin is used
+    overflow: 'ellipsize', // false, ellipsize or linebreak (false passes the raw text to renderCell)
+    overflowColumns: false, // Specify which colums that gets subjected to the overflow method chosen. false indicates all
     avoidPageSplit: false, // Avoid splitting table over multiple pages (starts drawing table on fresh page instead).
 Only relevant if startY option is set.
     extendWidth: true // If true, the table will span 100% of page width minus horizontal margins.
  };